copleykj/socialize-base-model/README.md

 ## Static Methods ##

-**BaseModel.extend()** - Create and return a new Class which extends Basemodel and has all of it's properties and methods including this one.
+**BaseModel.extend()** - Create and return a new Class which extends BaseModel and has all of it's properties and methods including static methods.

+**BaseModel.extendAndSetupCollection("collectionName")** - Extend BaseModel with `extend()` and then set up the collection for the model and assign it to `Meteor[collectonName]` for ease of access outside of package.

+**BaseModel.appendSchema(SchemaObject)** - Create or add to the schema for the model. `SchemaObject` is the same as you would pass to `new SimpleSchema(SchemaObject)`.
+This will throw an error if `Model.prototype._collection` hasn't been setup properly.

 **BaseModel.createEmpty(id)** - Returns an instance with only the _id field set as the specified id *{_id:"8D7XmQb3KEpGqc3AD"}*.
 Handy for when you already have the _id of a record and want to do an update to the collection but don't want to do a full database call to get a populated instance.